akuma-phawx/pingpongScoreKeeper/readme.md

 ---

-:tennis: A ping pong score tracker in HTML,CSS and JS using **Bulma Framework**.
+:tennis: A ping pong score tracker in HTML - CSS and JS using **Bulma Framework**.

 For any improvements, feel free to fork ! :thought_balloon: